Senior Chaplain

 Chaplain

-Currently, in his sixth year as Rector of St. Alban’s Episcopal Church in Washington, D.C., the Rev. Geoffrey M. St J. Hoare has deep experience in parish ministry, having served for eighteen years as the Rector of All Saints Episcopal Church in Atlanta, Georgia, and for more than ten years as the Rector of St. Paul’s Episcopal Church in Alexandria, Virginia.
-He began his ministry as Deacon and Priest at Christ Church in Raleigh, North Carolina.
+Geoffrey has deep experience in parish ministry, having served St. Alban’s Church in Washington DC, All Saints’, Atlanta GA and St. Paul’s in Alexandria VA He started his ministry as Deacon and Priest at Christ Church in Raleigh, North Carolina.

 A native of the United Kingdom, Geoffrey is a graduate of the University of North Carolina at Chapel Hill, where he was a Morehead-Cain Scholar.
-He read theology at Magdalene College, Cambridge University, and has a Master of Sacred Theology degree from the Yale Divinity School.
+He read theology at Magdalene College, Cambridge and has a Master of Sacred Theology degree (STM) from the Yale Divinity School.
+He is married to Sage Hoare and they share four adult children.
+He enjoys cooking and golf, music and reading.

 Past St. Ann’s Chaplains